 I am super-thrilled to have Frank Doorhof as a guest writer on Tangents.
-Frank is a highly regarded Fashion photographer based in The Netherlands, whom I had the pleasure of meeting last year.
+Frank is a highly regarded Fashion photographer based in The Netherlands, whom I had the pleasure of meeting.
 We hung out the one afternoon, photographing a model in Coney Island.
 What I found particularly interesting, is how our approach to using flash and ambient light differ.
 Distinct styles and techniques.
 Quite an inspiring afternoon.
+(Please note: with this blog post, the images aren’t illustrative of any particular part of the writing, but are there to showcase some of Frank’s work.)

 on learning the essentials of photography